Canned Cherry Tomatoes

 Use vinegar at a rate of 4 tablespoons per quart or 2 tablespoons per pint.

-Personally, I like to use lemon juice or citric acid to acidify when canning whole tomatoes in water.
+Personally, I like to use lemon juice or citric acid to bring my tomatoes to a safe acidity when canning whole tomatoes in water.
 Regardless of which ingredient you use, make sure to use the correct amount!

 Processing Times